MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.7.1 =
+* Fixed the bug with AAM notifications related to extension updates
+* Fixed the bug with AAM not taking in consideration capabilities that defined in policy
+* Improved the way show_admin_bar capability is handled
+* Added ability to define Conditions to the Statement Policy document

 = 5.7 =
 * Added a huge innovation to the access control management - Access & Security Policy